simonera/suicide_US_by_race/README.md

 - `suicide by race, 1999-2020 - by year.csv`: trend by year
 - `suicide by race, 1999-2020 - total.csv`: total over the time period
 - `suicide_US_by_race.R`: an R script that recreates the plots in R
+- `plot_total.png`: Suicides in the United States by race, 1999-2020 (see below)
+- `plot_rate.png`: Suicide rate in the United States by race, 1999-2020 (see below)
+- `plot_trend.png`: Trend in suicide rate in the United States by race, 1999-2020 (see below)